Harish-Sridhar/Tutorial-Docker/03-Dockerfile Command Reference.md

 ## ARG
 The arg command lets you create a variable which can optionally hold a default value and you can pass values to this variable during the build time of your application.

+Note: ARG variables is only available for the instructions inside the Dockerfile during the docker image build.
+Can't reference the arg variables inside the application or the container.

 ```
 ARG <name>[=<default value>]
 ```